lsst-dm/dmtn-056/design.rst

 A Dataset is a discrete entity of stored data, possibly with associated metadata.

-Datasets are uniquely identified by either a :ref:`Uri` or the combination of a :ref:`CollectionTag` and a :ref:`DatasetRef`.
+Datasets are uniquely identified by either a :ref:`URI` or the combination of a :ref:`CollectionTag` and a :ref:`DatasetRef`.

 A Dataset may be *composite*, which means it contains one or more named *component* Datasets.